madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

   deleteMax = fmap snd <$> decompose
 ```

-This typeclass is a bit mouthful because many operations are inter-definable as
+This is a bit mouthful because many operations are interdefinable as reflected
-reflected in the `MINIMAL` pragma.
+by the `MINIMAL` pragma.

-The `Elem` type-family (enabled by `TypeFamilies`) associated with the class
+The `Elem` _type family_ (enabled by `TypeFamilies` extension) associated with
-gives the type of the element of that heap.
-It is nothing but a function from
+`Heap` gives the type of elements for a particular instance.
+This is nothing but
-types of containers to types of their elements.
-We could have equally used
+a function from types of containers to types of their elements.
+We could have
-`MultiParamTypeClasses` and `FunctionalDependencies` extensions to establish the
+equally used `MultiParamTypeClasses` and `FunctionalDependencies` extensions to
-same container-element relationship.
-Because I will be using type families in a
+establish the same container-element relationship.
+I chose a type family here
-moment for different reasons anyway and because I find that `Elem heap` has less
+because we will use type families in a moment anyway and because I think `Elem
-cognitive overhead than remembering functional dependencies between type
+heap` has less cognitive overhead than remembering functional dependencies
-variables, I opted for a type-family here.
+between type variables.

-Although `insert`, `findMax` and `deleteMax` are probably the most used
+Although `insert`, `findMax` and `deleteMax` are the most commonly used
-operations of the interface, `merge` is the one that we care about the most.
-The
+operations of `Heap`, `merge` is the one that we care the most about.
+For all
-default implementations in the typeclass gives a hint why.
-The `isEmpty`
-predicate, `findMax`, `singleton`, and `empty` are all trivial to implement for
-all data structures we use as heaps today.
+data structures we'll use as heaps today, implementing `isEmpty`, `findMax`,
+`singleton`, and `empty` are trivial.
 Then with `merge`, we can implement
 `insert`, `fromList`, `decompose`, and `deleteMax`.
+As we see in the next
+section, implementing `merge` and deriving the rest is not only optimal in terms
+of productivity but also in terms of performance for leftist heaps.

 Before implementing this interface for a leftist heap, let's look at a much
-simpler implementation of a heap using lists.
+simpler instance.

 ```haskell
 instance Ord a => Heap [ a ] where